w3f/Grants-Program/applications/quantum-guard.md

 The current Grant application will focus on enabling quantum-safe cryptography for address generation and signing transaction in a Substrate-based blockchain.
 In order to achieve this, the development will focus on two objectives:

-- Customization of Substrate crypto pallet in order to use CRYSTALS-Dilithium for addresses generation and signing transaction;
+- Customization of Substrate crypto pallet in order to use CRYSTALS-Dilithium for addresses generation and signing transaction: in order to achieve this, it'll be used the Rust integration of CRYSTALS-dilithium algorithm as published in the following Github repository: https://github.com/pq-crystals/dilithium under Apache 2.0 License;
-- A custom version of browser wallet extension (Polkadot.js or Talisman) which allows to store keyparis and sign transaction using CRYSTALS-Dilithium cryptography.
+- A custom version of browser wallet extension (Polkadot.js or Talisman) which allows to store keyparis and sign transaction using CRYSTALS-Dilithium cryptography: this will be developed using the Javascript version of the CRYSTALS-dilithium algorithm published as npm package https://www.npmjs.com/package/dilithium-crystals under MIT License, adapting it for the use with a Hierarchical Deterministic wallet.

 ### Ecosystem Fit